Strandgaard96/vehicle_collision_webpage/docs/README.md

 Some more introduction here ?

 All vizualisations generated in this study can be found at INSERT REF EXP NOTEBOOK.
+The data itself can be found here [Crash Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95), [Vehicle Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Vehicles/bm4k-52h4) and [Persons Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Person/f55k-p6yu).

 ## New York through data